N-M-Luna/dice-referee/README.md

 # dice-referee
-Web App using HTML, CSS, and JS
+Web App using HTML, CSS, and JS.
+Developed as a project for the 2022 Web Development Bootcamp led by Dr. Angela Yu.